 Apart from Pride, San Francisco is also known for its world-class public transportation system, so please consider familiarizing yourself with the MUNI transit system (for transportation within San Francisco city limits) and with BART (for transportation to and from San Francisco from East Bay and other parts of the Bay Area).

 To find routes from anywhere in the Bay Area to the Celebration at Civic Center or to the Parade along Market Street, please visit 511 Transit for more information.

 Yes, pets are allowed at the event, including, of course, service animals assisting people with accessibility needs.
 We do, however, strongly recommend leaving pets at home since both the Parade and Celebration are noisy, crowded, and hot.
 We have found that pets can sometimes be very startled by the crowds and sounds of Pride.
 In busy areas, it may be difficult to navigate with pets who will be walking on the ground given the high number of stomping feet moving through the crowd.

 Grandstand seats are bleacher style seating set up specifically for viewing of the Parade the morning of Pride Sunday.
 Click here for more information on Grandstand Seating and how to purchase tickets.

-Money from Grandstand Seating ticket sales goes toward paying for the bleachers themselves as well as toward Pride's grant-giving program, the Community Partners Program, through which we have been able to give back over $2.1 million to community nonprofits since 1997.
+Money from Grandstand Seating ticket sales goes toward paying for the bleachers themselves as well as toward Pride's grant-giving program, the Community Partners Program, through which we have been able to give back nearly $2.3 million to community nonprofits since 1997.